r4jeshwar/python-kanboard-deploy/README.md

 # python-kanboard-deploy

+### The development of this project has moved to https://github.com/r4jeshwar/nornir-kanboard-deploy

 # Introduction
 Kanboard is a project management open source software application that uses a Kanban board to implement the Kanban process management system.